mfazrinizar/NeuroParenting/README.md

 - [x86_64](https://github.com/mfazrinizar/NeuroParenting/releases/download/v0.0.3/NeuroParenting-x86_64-release.apk) (APK for x86_64)

 ## About Us
 Hey There!
 We're a group of four students developing NeuroParenting from Sriwijaya University.
-Each of our role is :
+Each of our role is:
 1. MUHAMMAD ZHAFRAN as a Hustler
 2. AISYAH FATIMAH as a Hipster
 3. M. FAZRI NIZAR as a Hacker